Angular Signal Forms – Everything You Need to Know

 });

 So far, we've only bound a flat flight object to a form.
 However, Signal Forms also support more complex structures.
-To illustrate this, I've assigned an aircraft and several prices to the flight:
+To illustrate this, let's write validation rules for the aircraft object connected to a flight:

 export const aircraftSchema = schema<Aircraft>((path) => {